vfmd/vfmd-spec/doc/specification.md

         [alt-text-pattern-match-length] and the
         _image-ref-close-sequence-length_.
 The first
         _image-ref-tag-length_ characters of the
-        [remaining-character-sequence] are collectively identified as a
+        [remaining-character-sequence] are collectively identified as an
-        _span tag candidate_, and interpreted as an **image tag**.
+        **image tag**.

      3. The _reference id string_ shall be used to look up the actual image url and image title from the [link reference association map].

-        If the _link reference association map_ contains an entry for _reference id string_, then the output shall have the source of the image as the link url and the title of the image as the link title (if available) specified in the entry for the _reference
+        If the [link reference association map] contains an entry for _reference id string_, then the output shall have the source of the image as the link url and the title of the image as the link title (if available) specified in the entry for the _reference